niharikasamanta/uemcrp/README.md

 ## Introduction

-- The current layout of our college ERP is not so much user friendly
+- The current layout of our college ERP is not very user friendly
-- It was built with desktop perspectives, hence it lacks mobile Friendliness.
+- It was built with desktop perspectives, hence it lacks mobile friendliness.
 - This is an open source project based on MERN stack, so please feel free to contribute to it.
 ---